ApplauseOSS/django-eventsourcing/README.md

 ### Documenting event schema

-Event schema validation is disabled by default:

-Override `DJANGOEVENTS_CONFIG` configuration in your project `settings.py` to enable it for the whole project:
+Event schema validation is disabled by default.
+To change that override `DJANGOEVENTS_CONFIG` configuration in your project `settings.py` to enable it for the whole project:

 ```python
 DJANGOEVENTS_CONFIG = {